-- speeches or essays calling for racial or religious violence
+- Speeches or essays calling for racial or religious violence

-- videos of violence with messages of ‘glorification’ or praise for the attackers
+- Videos of violence with messages of ‘glorification’ or praise for the attackers

-- chat forums with postings calling for people to commit acts of terrorism or violent extremism
+- Chat forums with postings calling for people to commit acts of terrorism or violent extremism

-- messages intended to stir up hatred
+- Messages intended to stir up hatred

-- bomb-making instructions
+- Bomb-making instructions

 Help for businesses and organisations

-The primary role of these advisers is to provide protective and counter-terrorism security advice, to support businesses in order to reduce vulnerability to terrorist threats.
+Our Counter Terrorism Security Advisers (CTSAs) provide protective and counter-terrorism security advice to support businesses to reduce vulnerability to terrorist threats.